UltronRoBo/PyroGramSession/README.md

 - `SUPPORT`
    - Your Bot's Support Channel, that you want the users to join in order to use your Session Generator.
 Make sure that you don't put @ in it
 - `SUPPORT_GROUP`
    - Your Bot's Support Group, where the users can join and bother you about bugs/errors in the Session Generator.
 Make sure that you don't put @ in it
+- `BANNED`
+   - A List of User IDs (separated by a space if more than 1), that you want to be banned, so that they can't access to your Session Generator

 ---